 Appendix FM allows British Citizens, settled persons and people in the UK with refugee status or humanitarian protection to sponsor their family to the UK.
 On 31st December 2020, the Immigration Rules were further changed to include individuals with limited leave under Appendix EU, and workers and businesspersons under Appendix ECAA Extension of Stay to bring their ‘partner’ to join them in the UK.

 A ‘partner’ is defined as the sponsor’s spouse, civil partner, fiancé(e), proposed civil partner or a person that has been living together with the applicant for at least two years prior to the date of application.

 Appendix FM applications have financial and English language requirements as follows:

 SETTLEMENT IN THE UK

-On 18th June 2018, a new Statement of Changes to the Immigration Rules was published outlining a new settlement category for Turkish business people, workers and their families.
-The new changes mean that Turkish workers and business people will be able to settle in the UK after 5 years as either an ECAA business person or ECAA worker providing the following criteria is met:
+A new Statement of Changes to the Immigration Rules was published outlining a new settlement category for Turkish businesspeople, workers and their families.
+The new changes mean that Turkish workers and businesspeople will be able to settle in the UK after 5 years as either an ECAA businessperson or ECAA worker providing certain criteria, as follows, is met:

 HOW WE CAN HELP

 Immigration applications under both Appendix ECAA Extension of Stay and Appendix FM can be complicated and require a significant amount of documentation.
 At Descartes Solicitors, our team can provide you with an assessment of the merits of your case and assist you with the preparation of your application.
 We are dedicated to providing clear, expert solutions to help make the process as straightforward as possible.